-‘Huffington Post’ Essay About Melania Trump Alleges Emotional Abuse – Gets 49,000 Facebook Likes [Video]
+‘Huffington Post’ Essay About Melania Trump Alleges Emotional Abuse, Gets 49,000 Facebook Likes [Video]

 Meanwhile, Melania isn’t just making news because of the #FreeMelania efforts around the world wide web.

 Mrs. Trump is also making news for appearing on the cover of Mexico’s Vanity Fair, as reported by The Hill.
-The publication dubbed Mrs. Trump as the new Jackie Kennedy, and did not interview Melania for the article, nor did they use a new photo.
-Instead, the cover photo was used from a previous shoot that Melania did with GQ.
+The publication dubbed Mrs. Trump as the new Jackie Kennedy and did not interview Melania for the article, nor did they use a new photo.
+Instead, the cover photo was used from a previous shoot that Melania did for GQ.

 As seen in the following photo, Mrs. Trump sported her diamond ring as Melania arrived at the 57th Annual Emmy Awards held at the Shrine Auditorium on September 18, 2005, in Los Angeles, California.
-Such opulence has caused some articles, such as one by The Independent titled “Spare me the calls to ‘free Melania’ – she knew what she was getting into when she married the tangerine tyrant” to also gain views — with that writer claiming that the #FreeMelania movement is fruitless.
+Such opulence has caused some articles, such as one by The Independent titled “Spare me the calls to ‘free Melania’ – she knew what she was getting into when she married the tangerine tyrant,” to also gain views with that writer claiming that the #FreeMelania movement is fruitless.

 As seen in the top photo above, President Trump and First Lady Melania danced at the “A Salute To Our Armed Services Inaugural Ball” on Friday, January 20.
 The Trumps were in Washington, D.C., at the National Building Museum when the photographer caught President Trump smiling and speaking as Mrs. Trump appeared to be looking down at her dress or some other object the day Mr. Trump was sworn in as the 45th President of the U.S.